its-purpol/Timed/README.md

 - DateTime
 - PyGame
 # Sounds
-Ringtones aren't included since I don't have the rights for the song used.
+Ringtones aren't included since I don't have the rights for the songs used.